 - Understand who your customer user types are

 - Evaluate how you currently generate traffic to the website

 - Establish a timeline for when you want to launch the new website

 Hire people to work with.
 Here’s how NOT to mess up your hiring process:

 - Make sure you like their web design portfolio

 - Have a clear understanding of what the company does and does not do like copywriting, SEO services, branding, etc…

-Once you’ve picked out a company to work with, it’s time to roll up your sleeves and work.
+Once you’ve picked out a website design company NZ to work with, it’s time to roll up your sleeves and work.
 Here are tips on how to complete the project as effective as possible:

 - Designate a champion for your company